 Gary joined the Trust in Sept 2017 as Historic Environment Record Officer.
 Gary holds a BA in Archaeology (University of Chester) and a MA in Landscape Archaeology, GIS and Virtual Environments (University of Birmingham).
 He possesses a multi-disciplinary background, involving work across both commercial archaeology and academic sectors with an increasing focus on project management, landscape archaeology, GIS and surveying.

 Research interests include the archaeological applications of GIS and remote sensing technology, the role of cartography in heritage management and archaeological informatics.
-Gary is an Associate [ACIfA] of the Chartered Institute of Archaeologists and sits on the committee of the Information Management Special interest Group [IMSIG].
+Gary is a Fellow of the Royal Geographical Society [FRGS], an Associate [ACIfA] of the Chartered Institute of Archaeologists and sits on the committee of the Information Management Special interest Group [IMSIG].
 He is passionate about promoting both good data management standards and practice in addition to championing the recognition of IMSIG member’s specialist expertise within CIfA.
 Personal interests include guitar playing, science, hiking and running the occasional 10k and half marathon (largely to compensate for his passion for wine).

 - Ms Wendy Owen, Project Archaeologist/Development Control Assistant

 - Wendy assists in project work, surveying, deals with enquiries, and checks the planning lists against our computerised records.
 She started with the Trust in 1985, has a BA (Hons) in Archaeology (University of Wales, Cardiff).
 Her special interests include land surveying - especially site planning, excavation, finds study (whenever she can!), and gardening.

 - Ms Abi McCullough, Heritage Management Archaeologist